simpzan/nat/README.md

 an iOS and macOS project used to explore packet routing and NAT implementation in PacketTunnel.

 ## how to run it
-- run `carthage bootstrap --no-use-binaries --cache-builds --platform mac,ios` first,
+- run `carthage bootstrap --no-use-binaries --cache-builds --platform mac,ios` to download and build dependencies,
 - open Xcode and compile/run the `NAT-iOS` target.

 ## environment